 31.2.11.11.2 The ISO will tender to the Owner of the selected Generator(s) the Form of Reliability Must Run Agreement set forth in Appendix G of Attachment Y of the ISO OATT.
 The term of the RMR Agreement will be determined by the ISO based on: (i) the in-service date of the conceptual permanent solution to the identified Reliability Need submitted by the Responsible Transmission Owner(s) pursuant to Section 31.2.11.3, and (ii) any modifications to the scope and timing of the identified Reliability Need resulting from circumstances as the identification by the NYPSC (or other agency or authority with jurisdiction over the implementation or siting of non-generation Gap Solutions), the ISO's identification of market-based solutions, and RMR Agreements entered into between the ISO and other Generators.
-If the Reliability Need is identified pursuant to a Generator Deactivation Assessment, the effective date of the RMR
+If the Reliability Need is identified pursuant to a Generator Deactivation Assessment, the effective date of the RMR Agreement shall be no earlier than the completion of the 365-day notice period.
 31.2.11.11.3 Filing of Executed RMR Agreement.
-The ISO will submit an RMR
+The ISO will submit an RMR Agreement, including a proposed Availability and Performance Rate, to the Commission pursuant to Section 205 of the Federal Power Act if the ISO and Owner agree on the terms and conditions of the RMR Agreement, Owner accepts the Availability and Performance Rate calculated by the ISO for its Generator, and the ISO and Owner execute the RMR Agreement.
+The ISO's filing shall specifically identify and explain any changes to the Form of Reliability Must Run Agreement terms and conditions that ISO and Owner have mutually agreed to.